ergochat/ergo/docs/MANUAL.md

     /CS REGISTER #channelname

-For example, `/CS REGISTER #test` will register the channel `#test` to my account.
+For example, `/CS REGISTER #channel` will register the channel `#test` to my account.
+If you have a registered channel, you can use `/CS OP #channel` to regain ops in it.
 Right now, the options for a registered channel are pretty sparse, but we'll add more as we go along.

 --------------------------------------------------------------------------------------------